Is Windows Defender Good Enough in 2024? Full Guide

 eset.com

 ESET includes a very advanced anti-malware engine that thoroughly scans Windows systems.
-While its scan took longer than Windows Defender’s during my tests, ESET managed to detect malware samples that Defender missed.
-That said, it’s not quite as good as competitors like Norton and Bitdefender (which maintained a 100% malware detection rate).
+While its scan took longer than Windows Defender’s during my tests, ESET managed to detect malware samples that Defender missed, with very little difference between the online and offline detection rates (a huge problem with Defender).
+That said, it’s not quite as good as competitors like Norton and Bitdefender.

 10. ESET — Advanced Malware Detection & Anti-Theft Tools

 ESET’s anti-theft feature also worked well — I set it up on my Windows HP laptop and I was able to remotely lock my device, track it via ESET’s online dashboard, display messages on the screen, and capture images of the thieves via my laptop’s built-in webcam.
-Windows Defender doesn’t include a similar feature.
+Windows lacks any equivalent feature.

 10. ESET — Advanced Malware Detection & Anti-Theft Tools

 Along with advanced malware detection, ESET also includes HIPS (Host Intrusion Prevention System), which is specially designed to detect hard-to-remove malware, such as ransomware and rootkits.
-HIPS worked well when I tested it, blocking the ransomware simulations and rootkits I tried to install.
+HIPS worked well when I tested it, blocking ransomware simulations and rootkits more effectively than Windows’s BitLocker tool.

 Bottom Line: